muhme/joomla-branches-tester/README.md

 The scripts capture Joomla web application JavaScript errors to prevent Cypress from stopping unexpectedly.
 The JavaScript errors are displayed, logged and can be verified using `scripts/check`.

-Furthermore, the installation environment saves each Joomla release's `installation` folder to preserve it and restore it if needed for the next Joomla installation, e.g. when switching databases after grafting.
+The installation environment retains each Joomla release's `installation` folder to preserve it for future use, allowing restoration when needed, such as switching databases after grafting.

+The `installation/joomla-cypress` folder is also used to test the `joomla.cypress` module itself.
+For more details, see the [Testing NPM Module joomla-cypress](#testing-npm-module-joomla-cypress) section.

 ### Version Naming

 With `scripts/create`, Joomla versions need to be specified as a Git branch (e.g., `5.2-dev`) or a Git tag (e.g., `5.1.1-rc1`).
 When creating an instance from a Git branch, either the full branch name or just the major and minor version numbers can be used (e.g., `52` instead of `5.2-dev`).
 Once the Joomla instances are created, all other scripts use only the major and minor version numbers.
 For example, an instance created from the Git tag `3.10.12` runs as `jbt-310`, and you can use `310` throughout to specify the instance.

 <details>